samuelwilliamjordan/samuelwilliamjordan/README.md

 ### Hey 👋

-🔭 I’m currently working on my first feature length video game.
+🎮 I’m currently working on my first feature length video game.
-🌱 I’ve been teaching myself to play the piano for 7 months so far...
+🎹 I’ve been teaching myself to play the piano for 7 months so far...
 💬 Ask me about Formula 1, video games and why this isn't the year that everybody switches to Linux.
 ⚡ ~~Fun~~ fact: Bears eat beets.
-📫 I keep my phone on silent, but you'll find me on Twitter (@SamJordan_) and Discord (Samuel#8312) or you can drop me an email :)
+📫 You'll find me on Twitter (@SamJordan_) and Discord (Samuel#8312) or you can drop me an email :)

 <!--